-Enterprise Need User Impact Potential adverse security impact Options and notes l want to monitor what users are doing in order to spot suspicious behavior.
-None • None You can monitor the resource consumption of the Chrome Browser, signed-in status, connectivity, usage patterns, and browsing behavior.
+Enterprise need User impact Potential adverse security impact Options and notes l want to prevent uploads.
+N/A N/A At present, Chrome does not offer any policy options to prevent uploading files.
+Note in particular that the policy AllowFileSelectionDialogs does not achieve this goal, since uploads can still happen by drag-and-drop or other mechanisms. l want to monitor what users are doing to detect suspicious behavior.
+None None You can monitor the resource consumption of the Chrome Browser, signed-in status, connectivity, usage patterns, and browsing behavior.
 See Track Chrome Browser usage on Windows .
 I want to ensure confidential data can't be displayed except on the main computer screen, so I want to disable Chrome Cast.
-Medium • None Adjust the EnableMediaRouter policy.
-I want to disable the ability for websites to capture video or audio (for example via WebRTC). • Medium • None VideoCaptureAllowed and AudioCaptureAllowed can be used to turn off the ability to capture video and audio, along with corresponding 'AllowedUrls' policies which can provide a whitelist.
-Enterprises may hear advice suggesting to "disable WebRTC".
+Medium None Adjust the EnableMediaRouter policy. l want to disable the ability for websites to capture video or audio (for example via WebRTC).
+Medium None VideoCaptureAllowed and AudioCaptureAllowed can be used to turn off the ability to capture video and audio, along with corresponding 'AllowedUrls' policies which can provide a whitelist Enterprises may hear advice suggesting to "disable WebRTC".
 There is no way to disable the WebRTC stack overall, because it is better to disable the specific sensors which are deemed a risk in your enterprise.
 We expect more videoconferencing and telephony tools to move to the web, so you should expect this to have an increasing impact on your users as time goes by.
 Perhaps revisit these decisions in a year.
 I want to disable the ability for websites to capture the screen image.
-Medium • None Current versions of Chrome do not provide APIs for screen-sharing without use of an extension.
+Medium None Current versions of Chrome do not provide APIs for screen-sharing without use of an extension.
 It is expected that such APIs will be made available to websites in the future, but they will be policed using the VideoCaptureAllowed policy referenced in the previous recommendation.
 Please contact your Chrome enterprise specialist for the most up-to-date information.